24ERIC/WeatherTracking/README.md

 For the display of website, basic version is : only a JS cartoon with a AI generate picture background, and a date select window.

 advance version: multiple button include today weather, tomorrow weather, reset AI picture, reset AI picture

+# process

+When user choose a date, date -> "today weather good, temperature..." -> AI paragraph -> AI voice -> sheep jump jump when play AI voice.

+AI picture can be placed somewhere, or we don't use it